 There was big game tonight and the Emir, Baitullah Mehsud himself, was by his side, toting a Stinger missile launcher to deter aerial support interference.
 The Stinger’s dull black mat finish hadn’t been scratched yet.
 Although it was an older version that Raytheon had stopped making a long time back, it was still brand new.
 It had been stowed away unused, in an Islamabad warehouse operated by the Satan’s own rep on earth, Pakistan’s intelligence agency, the ISI.

 The Stinger was a remnant of American largesse of the 80s and today it would be used to kill Americans.
 Salam smiled grimly at the irony.
 Raytheon didn’t know.
 Raytheon didn’t care.

-The group lay there, forming a neat circle round the hamlet, a battle-hardened TTP fighter every five yards or so.
+The insurgents lay there, forming a neat circle round the hamlet, a battle-hardened TTP fighter every five yards or so.
 The fight with the Russians and the training from the ISI had taught them discipline.
 The Americans inside that outhouse might have drawn some consolation from the fact that they were about to be annihilated by a fighting force that paralleled their own professionalism.
 What this bunch didn’t have, in terms of equipment and technology, they made up for – in commitment to a cause.

 The owner of the compound, a grizzled Pashtun warlord who had fought the Soviets with Salam, had been a notoriously fickle-minded guy who had first decided to side with the Americans on receipt of a bagful of $100 bills and then, after taking the money, he had changed his mind.
 The Delta Force team had been dispatched along with an interpreter with orders to either get him back on their side or finish him off.